It’s freak’n hot!

 But!
 I noticed a small boutique, La Collection Privee Christian Dior, across the street.
 The private collection has been around for a couple of years (new to me), but they’ve introduced a handful of new scents for spring/summer 2017.
 Sakura (cherry blossom) caught my eye, and voila!
 I’m in love!

-I’ve been a Chanel girl for more than 30 years, (purchased my first bottle of Cristalle in Cannes 1985) can I cheat on Chanel with Dior, is this possible?
-Sakura is an extraordinary fragrance, and only available in this Paris location, I love it when it doesn’t hit the masses, it deserves to be unique, and it will definitely be on my shopping list before I head home.
-Didn’t even ask how much but I’m sure it’s in the budget!
+I’ve been a Chanel girl for over 30 years (purchasing my first bottle of Cristalle in 1985 in Cannes).
+Can I cheat on Chanel with Dior?
+Is this possible?
+Sakura is an extraordinary fragrance and is only available in this Paris location.
+I love it when it doesn’t hit the masses, it deserves to be unique, and it will definitely be on my shopping list before I head home.
+I didn’t even ask how much, but I’m sure it’s in the budget!

 I finished my sniffing and decided to go home; so thirsty, I’d been out and about for hours and still didn’t need to use the loo.
 As I made my way back to my apartment, I stumbled upon the Hotel Plaza Athenee (having another “Carrie” moment).
 If the hotel name doesn’t ring any bells, it’s where Sex and the City’s Carrie Bradshaw stayed with her luver Alexsandr Petrovsky, aka Mikhail Baryshnikov (did we think she would end up with him?)

 Well, it had to be done.
 I was drawn to the gorgeous patio at Plaza Athenee.
 I decided a cool refreshment was in order, not to mention my feet were exhausted.
 I’m seated near the misters, spraying full force; soooo refreshing.
 But, holy shit!
 26 euros for an Aperol Spritz?